Florentino Luís

-Florentino Ibrain Morris Luís (born 19 August 1999), known as Florentino ([fluɾẽˈtinu]), is a Portuguese professional footballer who plays for Primeira Liga club Benfica as a defensive midfielder.
+Florentino Ibrain Morris Luís (born 19 August 1999), known as Florentino ([fluɾẽˈtinu]), is a Portuguese professional footballer who plays as a defensive midfielder for Premier League club Burnley, on loan from Primeira Liga club Benfica.
+Born in Angola, he has represented Portugal at youth level.

 Coming through Benfica's youth system, he began playing for Benfica B in 2017 and was promoted to the first-team a year later, playing a few minutes with the latter.
 He joined Monaco and Getafe on consecutive loans between 2020 and 2022.
 He returned to Benfica the following season and established himself as an integral player for the club.

 Florentino is a former Portugal youth international, representing his country at various levels, being part of the under-17 team that won the 2016 European Championship, the under-19 team that won the 2018 European Championship and the under-21 team that finished as runners-up at the 2021 European Championship.